 Protected Denomination of Origin

 What can vary significantly between Prosciutto-making regions is the diet pigs are fed.
-To be officially recognized as a Protected Denomination of Origin (PDO) Prosciutto, the ham must follow strict guidelines about what kind of pig the ham is made from and what those pigs are fed.
-To make Prosciutto di Parma, for example, local pigs are fed whey from locally made cheese.
+To be officially recognized as a Protected Denomination of Origin (PDO), the ham must follow strict guidelines about what kind of pig the ham is made from and what those pigs are fed.
+For example, local pigs are fed whey from locally made cheese to make Prosciutto di Parma.

-The delicate flavor of Prosciutto is best enjoyed with a dry but not too powerful white wine (like dry Malvasia), so that none of the ham’s flavor is masked.
-Ideal recipes for Prosciutto are those that allow the ham’s unaltered flavor to shine through; serve it on thick Italian bread with Olive Oil, accompanied by a soft cheese like mozzarella, or alongside fruit like melon or figs.
+The delicate flavor of Prosciutto is best enjoyed with a dry but not too powerful white wine (like dry Malvasia) so that none of the ham’s flavor is masked.
+Ideal Prosciutto recipes allow the ham’s unaltered flavor to shine through; serve it on thick Italian bread with Olive Oil, accompanied by a soft cheese like mozzarella, or alongside fruit like melon or figs.

 Prosciutto di Parma